neutron-org/neutron-docs/docs/neutron/tokenomics/treasury/messages.md

 ### Pause

 Pause contract for `duration` amount of blocks.
-Permissioned can be executed only by Main DAO or the Security DAO.
+Permissioned can be executed only by [Neutron DAO](/docs/neutron/dao.md#neutron-dao) or the Security DAO.
 If contract is in paused state it disables `execute` method processing for any message except `Pause` and `Unpause`.

 ### Unpause

 Unpause paused contract.
-Permissioned can be executed only by Main DAO.
+Permissioned can be executed only by [Neutron DAO](/docs/neutron/dao.md#neutron-dao).